jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 "I chose to support someone I care about.
 That's not mutually exclusive with family."

-His father's jaw tightened.
+His father stepped closer, voice dropping to barely above a whisper.
+Close enough that Ethan could smell his cologne—expensive, suffocating.
+The same cologne from every childhood memory, now associated only with threat.

 "You left Michigan against my direct order.
-You ignored my calls.
-You prioritized a relationship over your future."
+You ignored seventeen phone calls.
+You crossed international borders to be with her.
+You prioritized a relationship over your future, your family, everything I've built for you."

 "I prioritized being a decent human being over your control."

+Jordan moved to Ethan's side, protective stance.
+Michael Chen positioned himself between Robert and Sophia.

+The unspoken battle lines drawn on a Toronto parking lot outside a badminton tournament.

 One of the men with his father stepped forward, handed Ethan a document.
 "This is notification of change to your financial support status.
 Effective immediately, college funding is terminated.
 Your access to family accounts is revoked.
 You're financially independent as of today."